When it comes to handling your diabetes, it can be hard work, but it is worth it in the long run.

 Diabetes seems to be the main cause of kidney disease among Americans as well.
-In fact, in accounts for almost 50% of the new cases.
+In fact, it accounts for almost 50% of the new cases.

 The symptoms are most often non-existent at the beginning.
 Later on, people can notice swelling in their legs and feet.

 The good news is that drugs against high blood pressure are also useful in this case as they have been known to cut one’s risk of kidney failure by 33%!

 This type of damage affects as much as 70% of those who have diabetes.
 This is because high glucose levels can lead to nerve damage.

 The good news is that there are plenty of ways to deal with this.

 Your doctor can prescribe some creams or ointments which you can apply topically on the skin or medication which puts a stop to seizures, such as an antidepressant.

-There is also a device which stimulates one’s nerves called TENS.
+There is also a device that stimulates one’s nerves called TENS.

 In the case that one is diabetic, it heightens their risk of gum disease.

 Symptoms of this disease are swollen, bleeding, and reddened gums.

 The good news is that with proper oral hygiene (this includes rinsing with antiseptic mouth wash, as well as flossing), regular visits to the dentist and keeping sugar levels under control, should be enough to hinder any risk.

 Now that we are aware of the complications which can arise due to diabetes, we need to maintain our condition as best as we can.